dropmeaword/kobo-aura-remote/README.md

 The default password after this update will be `kobo!aura`.
 SSH refuses to let you in as root unless you have a password set.

+### Installing new authentication keys
+Copy your public SSH key to the KOBOeReader directory where the device mounts in your system.
+Name the public key file `key.pub`.
+Restart the device, the key file will be automatically installed and it will be recognized the next time you log in.

 Tested on firmware version 3.15.0 (April 2015)

 [Direct links to Kobo official firmware](http://www.mobileread.com/forums/showthread.php?t=185660)